What is cultural fit?

 Whilst this leads to increased diversity and better results, it also helps companies to reframe their ideas about ‘culture’ – rather than assessing candidates in terms of how well they fit with culture, they start viewing them in terms of what they can add to it.
 ‘Cultural fit’ therefore becomes ‘cultural add’, and isn’t used to bar the way for the most able candidates.

 Interested in learning more about how Applied can improve your hiring processes?
-Start a free trial to see how our platform can save you time and money, whilst increasing diversity and the quality of your new hires.
+Start a free trial to see how our hiring software can save you time and money, whilst increasing diversity and the quality of your new hires.